Aishete/hyprstellar/README.md

 </p>

 </div>
 > [!NOTE]

+> - ⚠️ 🚨 The install script is available but has not been fully tested yet - use with caution. ⚠️

 > - You might need to adjust some parts for your particular system, make sure to back up your configs first.
 > - This setup requires [Pywal16](https://github.com/eylles/pywal16) (for the colorschemes) to work properly.
 > - Feel free to leave this repo a star 🌟.